KhaHa96/WiPad/README.md

 A user has to go through a seamless registration procedure once for them to be recognized in future access attempts.
 Once a user is registered, their smart lock interaction history will continue to be tracked for the lifetime of the padlock or until a user with administrative rights manually removes them from the registered users' database.

 WiPad runs on an nRF51422 SoC and can only be communicated with wirelessly via BLE.

+## Toolchain
+WiPad was created using IAR Embedded Workbench for ARM 9.10.2.
+Future porting efforts are in the pipeline to transition to more easily accessible toolchains.

+## Testing apparatus
+WiPad was deployed and tested using an Android 8.1.0 device running an nRF connect mobile app.